holohub

 You are now ready to build Holohub operators, applications, or packages!

-Note The launch
+Note The run-container

 option will use the default development container built using Holoscan SDK's container from NGC for the local GPU.
 The script will also inspect for available video devices (V4L2, AJA capture boards, Deltacast capture boards) and the presence of Deltacast's Videomaster SDK and map it into the development container.